Deep-Symmetry/github-version-action/README.md

 the environment variable will be set to `1.0.3`.

-Optionally you can also pass an input `tag-var-name`, which will cause a second environment variable with that name to be set to the raw git tag name that was matched as the most recent version tag.
+Optionally you can also pass an input `tag-var-name`, which will cause another environment variable with that name to be set to the raw git tag name that was matched as the most recent version tag.

+Optionally you can also pass an input `mvn-var-name`, which will cause another environment variable with that name to be set to the maven version implied by the most recent version tag (which simply removes any leading "v" or "version" from the tag).

 The environment variable(s) set by this action will be available to subsequent steps in the same job in your workflow.